bashrc2/epicyon/README.md

 		   --password [c2s password]
 ```

+The level value is a percentage which indicates how proficient you are with that skill.

 This extends the ActivityPub client-to-server protocol to include an activity called *Skill*.
 The json looks like:

 ``` json